Faculty of Arts

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

-In the modern workplace, the ability to communicate well, both in speaking and writing, is highly valued.
-In this unit we will focus on developing effective communication, particularly in written form, in professional contexts.
+In the modern workplace, the ability to communicate well in different forms (spoken and written) and contexts (online, face to face, and formal documents) is highly valued.
+In this unit we will focus on developing effective communication, particularly in written form, in professional situations.
+The unit is based in practical exercises to develop your abilities as a writer and also an editor of professional standard texts.
 We will study and produce types of writing and documents that are essential for you to secure professional employment, as well as to thrive in the kind of professional employment you can expect to find as a graduate.

-Students successfully completing this unit will be able to:
+Students successfully completing the unit will be able to:

 Minimum total expected workload to achieve the learning outcomes for this unit is 144 hours per semester typically comprising a mixture of scheduled learning activities and independent study.
 A unit requires on average three/four hours of scheduled activities per week.
 Scheduled activities may include a combination of teacher directed learning, peer directed learning and online engagement.